CMSC216 Project 1: C Programming

 3 Outline of Code

-the Ranked Choice Voting program.
-An outline of these functions are
+for the plotting program.
+An outline of these functions are presented

 belongs.
 The final main()